Does anyone else have a problem with losing receipts? Have you stuffed a receipt in your pocket or purse, never to be found again?

 - Don’t scan everything.
 Think about what you actually need: business receipts, HSA receipts, and/or big-ticket items.
 If it doesn’t fit into those categories, do you really need to scan it?

 - Supplement your receipts with pictures.
 Working in the medical industry for over a decade has taught me the importance of documentation.
 When I rent a damaged rental car, I’ll take a picture and store it next to the rental receipt in Google Drive before I drive off the lot.
 If I receive a damaged item in the mail, I’ll usually take a picture of the damaged product and store it with the same file name as the receipt.

 - Use your scanner.
 Most new scanners and multi-function printers come with a feature to scan directly into your Google Drive.
-As a bonus, most higher end scanners will offer OCR, which converts the text in your receipts as searchable text in Google Drive!
+As a bonus, most higher-end scanners will offer OCR, which converts the text in your receipts into searchable text in Google Drive.
 This defeats the need for the additional step of renaming your scanned file and allows for true one-touch scanning.
 This is a perfect solution for multi-page receipts.
 Consider investing in one of these scanners if you’re constantly adding new receipts to your files.

 With Google Drive and a small change in my habits, I no longer have to worry about losing receipts.
 Storing receipts on Google Drive does take a bit of getting used to, but once you get the hang of it and your “to file” pile begins to disappear, you’ll realize that extra bit of time is worth it for peace of mind.